RotenInformatik/RI_CodingGuidelines/Part I - C# rules.md

 ```c#
 public void Warning (string message) {...} //object only

 public void Warn (string message) {...} //verb only
 ```

-Exception: A methods intention can be described with a verb only if it is meaningful when the corresponding type or the usage context acts as the object.
+Exception: A methods intention can be described with only a verb, without an object, in cases where the corresponding type or the usage context acts as the object.

 Example: